 How might this be done?

-Your insurance company’s “expert” might be a licensed engineer who has never installed or supervised the installation or repair of a single roof.
+Your insurance company’s “expert” will probably be a licensed engineer who has never installed or supervised the installation or repair of a single roof.
 His specialty before becoming employed by the “engineering company” he now works for may have been geotechnical, water resources, electronics, or any other of the numerous variety of engineering specialties that have nothing at all to do with building materials.
-His brief training program provided by his company may be the only credential he has earned to be an “expert” in the area that he has been called upon to inspect for your claim — and is likely to have seen fewer storm damaged roofs in a year than your contractor has seen in a month.
+His brief training program provided by his company may be the only credential he has earned to be an “expert” in the area that he has been called upon to inspect for your claim — and is likely to have seen fewer storm damaged roofs in a year than your contractor has seen in a month or less.

-In this example, the “expert” provides an “engineering report” that contradicts the finding of your experienced roofing contractor and your insurance company concludes … based upon the opinion of their hired gun … that the hail damage reported to you by your experienced contractor is not really hail damage and your claim is denied.
+In this example, the insurance company’s “expert” provides an “engineering report” to the insurance company that contradicts the finding of your experienced roofing contractor and your insurance company concludes … based upon the opinion of their hired gun … that the hail damage reported to you by your experienced contractor is not really hail damage and your claim is denied.

-A report that I received from one of these companies today specified how the insurance company’s expert closely examined the “clay tiles” that were chipped and found the damage to be attributed to something other than hail.
+An engineer’s report that I received from one of these companies specified how the insurance company’s expert closely examined the “clay tiles” that were chipped and found the damage to be attributed to something other than hail.
 He then provided a lengthy and generic boilerplate description of how “clay tiles” are made and the scientific studies of the effects of hail that strikes them.
 What the expert that wrote the report failed to observe was the fact that the roof was covered with eighty year old concrete tiles, and not clay tiles.
 The homeowner’s experienced contractor knew the difference but the insurance company’s expert obviously didn’t.
 (If you are not familiar with the difference between the properties of clay and concrete tile, more information is available by clicking here.
 Now, you know more than a certain insurance company’s expert.)

-One “engineer” report for a client that was used to deny an insurance claim for a church with a wind damaged roof incorrectly described a tongue-in-groove roof covering as plywood sheathing, identified the wrong date (and the wrong windstorm) when he incorrectly reported low wind speeds, and failed to identify and record the fact that the steeple had been lifted and moved by the wind.
+One engineer’s report for a client that was used to deny an insurance claim for a church with a wind damaged roof incorrectly described a tongue-in-groove roof covering as plywood sheathing, identified the wrong date (and the wrong windstorm) when he incorrectly reported low wind speeds, and failed to identify and record the fact that the steeple had been lifted and moved by a 100 mph wind.
 This report was written by an engineer from a company commonly used by insurance companies in several states to support their claim denials.
 Whether his errors and omissions were caused by his negligence or bias is not important since his licensing board prohibits both.

-Engineers who write reports that contain incorrect, partial, or biased information will have to justify their actions (if they can) to their respective licensing boards that monitor and enforce competency and impartiality.
+Engineers who write reports for insurance companies to use to deny claims that contain incorrect, partial, or biased information will have to justify their actions (if they can) to their respective licensing boards that monitor and enforce competency and impartiality.
 Their actions, if found to be due to incompetence or partiality, could result in sanctions up to and including fines and forfeiture of their licenses and these findings can be used by homeowners to address their denial or underpayment through the proper channels available to them … through their policies or judicial means.